adonisjs/v6-docs/content/docs/experimental/assembler_hooks.md

 # Assembler Hooks

 Assembler hooks are a way of executing code at specific points in the assembler lifecycle.
-As a reminder, the Assembler is a part of AdonisJS that enables you to launch your dev server, build your application and run your tests.
+As a reminder, the Assembler is a part of AdonisJS that enables you to launch your dev server, build your application, and run your tests.

-These hooks can be useful for tasks such as file generation, code compilation, or injecting custom build steps.
+These hooks can be helpful for tasks such as file generation, code compilation, or injecting custom build steps.

 Assembler hooks were initially introduced for our [new experimental version of Vite](./vite.md).
-These hooks enable the `adonisjs/vite` package to customize the build process, and inject a step where front-end assets are built, and also, if necessary, generate an SSR build.
+These hooks enable the `adonisjs/vite` package to customize the build process and inject a step where front-end assets are built, and also, if necessary, generate an SSR build.

 ## Adding a hook